Economic Benefits from Hemp in Kentucky

 Basic Data and Uses

-(Description and Uses of Hemp) "Industrial hemp can be grown as a fiber, seed, or dual-purpose crop.15 The interior of the stalk has short woody fibers called hurds; the outer portion has long bast fibers.
-Hemp seed/grains are smooth and about one-eighth to one-fourth of an inch long.16
+(Description and Uses of Hemp Hurds, Bast Fibers, and Seed Oil) "Industrial hemp can be grown as a fiber, seed, or dual-purpose crop.14 The interior of the stalk has short woody fibers called hurds; the outer portion has long bast fibers.
+Hemp seed/grains are smooth and about one-eighth to one-fourth of an inch long.15

-(Hemp Market Size and Value) "There is no official estimate of the value of U.S. sales of hemp-based products.
-The Hemp Industries Association (HIA) estimates that the total U.S. retail value of hemp products in 2012 was nearly $500 million, which includes food and body products, clothing, auto parts, building materials and other products.21 Of this, HIA reports that the value of hemp-based food, supplements, and body care sales in the United States is about $156 million to $171 million annually.
-Previous reports about the size of the U.S. market for hemp clothing and textiles is estimated at about $100 million annually.22
+(Estimated Retail US Hemp Market Size and Value) "There is no official estimate of the value of U.S. sales of hemp-based products.
+The Hemp Industries Association (HIA) estimates that the total U.S. retail value of hemp products in 2012 was nearly $500 million, which includes food and body products, clothing, auto parts, building materials and other products.20 Of this, HIA reports that the value of hemp-based food, supplements, and body care sales in the United States is about $156 million to $171 million annually.
+Previous reports about the size of the U.S. market for hemp clothing and textiles is estimated at about $100 million annually.21

-"Available industry information indicates that sales of some hemp-based products, such as foods and body care products, is growing.25 Growth in hemp specialty food products is driven, in part, by sales of hemp milk and related dairy alternatives, among other hemp-based foods.26"
+"Available industry information indicates that sales of some hemp-based products, such as foods and body care products, is growing.24 Growth in hemp specialty food products is driven, in part, by sales of hemp milk and related dairy alternatives, among other hemp-based foods.25

 (Hemp vs. Marijuana) "There are many different varieties of cannabis plants.
 Marijuana and hemp come from the same species of plant, Cannabis sativa, but from different varieties or cultivars.
 However, hemp is genetically different and is distinguished by its use and chemical makeup, as well as by differing cultivation practices in its production.2